Beginner rock guitar lessons for n00bs and rusty rockers

 Another playing accessory is a slide.
 While slide guitar isn't something easy to master, it can't hurt to tell you a bit about slides here.

 Truthfully, you could use just about anything for a slide.
 A beer bottle, a copper pipe, heck even a juice glass.
 But you'll have the most success early on with a pre-made glass or steel tube slide.
 You can get these pretty inexpensively at the music store, usually around $10.

 A slide fits over one of your fretting fingers and "slides" over the frets to produce very unique tones.
 As an example, listen to "The Long Run" by the Eagles from The Long Run album.
 You'll hear both Joe Walsh and Don Felder playing slide guitar.
 Used to be able to watch a studio video of the band recording the song, but it's really hard to find.
-If you ever have a chance to see it, watch carefully, at about 2:50 in, you'll see Joe using a small medicine jar for his slide, and Don has a metal tube (you can see it at about 3:20).
+If you ever have a chance to see it, watch carefully, at about 2:50 in, you'll see Joe using a small medicine jar for his slide, and Don has a metal tube.
+Check it out: